-On July 1, 2026, a 68-year-old in Tampa with a BMI of 32 and sleep apnea hands a Medicare Part D card to a CVS pharmacist and walks out with a month of Wegovy for fifty dollars.
-CMS calls the policy the GLP-1 Bridge program.
-It's the largest public obesity-drug coverage expansion in Medicare's history, and it flips a switch that has been wired shut since Part D launched in 2006.
+On July 1, 2026, a 68-year-old in Tampa with a BMI of 32 and sleep apnea hands a Medicare Part D card to a CVS pharmacist and walks out with a month of Wegovy for $50.
+He'll probably sit in the car a minute and stare at the receipt.
+CMS calls the policy the GLP-1 Bridge program — the largest public obesity-drug coverage expansion in Medicare's history, and a switch that's been wired shut since Part D launched in 2006.

 The eligible pool is about 67 million Part D enrollees.
 Not all will qualify — the clinical gate is BMI ≥30, or BMI ≥27 with a documented comorbidity like cardiovascular disease or obstructive sleep apnea.
 Even at the low end, the addressable cohort runs into the high single-digit millions of new prescriptions, landing on a supply chain that only came off the FDA shortage list for tirzepatide in December 2024 and for semaglutide in February 2025.

 A pharmacist in Daegu is already paying attention.
-So is a private-clinic manager in Dubai, a reimbursement committee in Berlin, and a self-pay patient in Taipei who has been refilling 善纖達 since 2024.
-The ripple isn't hypothetical.
-It's the third time this decade that the US has absorbed a disproportionate share of global GLP-1 supply — and the first time a federal program, rather than off-label TikTok demand, is the trigger.
+So is a private-clinic manager in Dubai, a reimbursement committee in Berlin, and a self-pay patient in Taipei who's been refilling 善纖達 since 2024 and watching the shelf get thinner each visit.
+This is the third time this decade the US has absorbed an outsized share of global GLP-1 supply — but the first time a federal program, rather than off-label TikTok demand, is what trips the wire.

 What actually changed in the law